code-and-co/codeandcodotcom/_posts/2018-05-09-ui-ux-designer.markdown

 In **code & co.
 Labs** we build and scale our own ventures that leverage technology to solve real problems.
 This allows us to play with new technologies while creating beautiful and scalable solutions and use our learnings to consult based on real, hands-on experience.

 Design plays a crucial part on every level when we solve mission-critical problems.
 From communicating ideas, to how products look, work and feel.
-We are looking for a Junior Designer to join our design team and become an expert problem solver with us.
+We are looking for a  Designer to join our design team and become an expert problem solver with us.

 {:.subtitle.mt-5.mb-3}